omnilight/yii2-shopping-cart/README.md

 Note, that the same behavior could be used for both cart and position classes.

-3. To get total cost with discould applied:
+3. To get total cost with discount applied:

 ```php
 $total = \Yii::$app->cart->getCost(true);